PaperCube/BlockBuild/README.md

 #Introducing BlockBuild
-The aim of Block Build is to simplify the procedure of making a edge level.
+The aim of Block Build is to simplify the procedure of making a edge levelSource.